CLEX: Continuous Length Extrapolation for Large Language Models: Experimental Details

 \subsection{Training Details}

-We use a subset from the Redpajama-Book~\citep{together2023redpajama} as the training data for language modelling, which is collected from Pile-Books3 and PG-19 (Rae et al., 2019) datasets and the subset comprises approximately 2B tokens.
+We use a subset from the Redpajama-Book~\citep{together2023redpajama} as the training data for language modelling, which is collected from Pile-Books3 and PG-19 datasets and the subset comprises approximately 2B tokens.
 We set the learning rate of 2e-5 for all models, which are optimised by Adam optimiser~\citep{KingmaB14}.
 The batch size is set to 64k tokens for 7B models and 16k tokens for 13B models.
 The maximum desired $t$ during training in CLEX (namely $t^{\text{Train}}$ in~\Cref{subsec:training_testing}) is set as 16 for LLaMA-2.
 We utilise the Flash Attention~\citep{dao2022flashattention, dao2023flashattention2} to support efficient training.
 The amplification factor of ODE layer $\lambda$ is set as 1 for all 7B models and 2 for 13B models.
 For the instruction tuning, we train our model using the UltraChat dataset for 1 epoch, starting with the checkpoint after the training of language modelling.
+The training procedure of CLEX is shown in~\Cref{alg:procedure}.